learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 ## Objectives
 You will be able to:
-* Calculate and interpret confidence intervals
+* Calculate confidence intervals
+* Interpret confidence intervals in relation to true population parameters

 ## Data